eyeware/cookiecutter-cpp/{{cookiecutter.project_slug}}/README.rst

 Output - CMake Project Install
 ------------------------------

-This project can be broken and installed in several ways:
+This project can be separated logically into several components and installed in several ways:

 Linux (system install) packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~